codeztech-atique/Angular7-Weather-Forcast-Testing-with-Jasmin-and-PhantomJS/README.md

 # copyright codezTech by Atique Ahmed
 # Weather Report

-## Get the book
-Weather Report has been developed in support of my book _Angular 6 for Enterprise-Ready Web Applications_.
-You can get the book on http://AngularForEnterprise.com.

-Check out **LemonMart**, an Angular 6 Grocery Store LOB App implemented with a Router-first architecture, at https://github.com/duluca/lemon-mart.

-Build, debug and publish Docker images with [**npm Scripts for Docker**](bit.ly/npmScriptsForDocker) and achieve Blue-Green deployments on AWS Fargate with [**npm Scripts for AWS**](bit.ly/npmScriptsForAWS).

 ## Build
 - `npm run build:prod` to build a production optimized version of the app.